 VINNAPAS® 920 has excellent wet out and adhesion to difficult-to-adhere substrates like polymeric and metallized polyethylene, polypropylene, and polyester teraphthalate films.
 It can be used in various specialty packaging and converting adhesive formulations to promote adhesion as the primary base dispersion or as an adhesion promoter for applications including but not limited to film to board/paper laminating, carton window film and specialty folding carton manufacturing.
 The unique properties of this dispersion allow it to be used as an adhesion promoter and modifier in other formulations where flow, wet-out, and specific adhesion are required.
 VINNAPAS® 920 is a semi-pressure sensitive VAE offering low tack and high shear dry film properties.
 It can be useful in enhancing the shear properties of other pressure sensitive polymer systems.

-When VINNAPAS® 920 is stored in tanks, proper storage conditions must be maintained.
-If stored in the original, unopened containers at cool (below 30 °C), but frost-free temperatures VINNAPAS® 920 has a shelf life of 9 months from the date of manufacture.
+When the dispersion is stored in tanks, proper storage conditions must be maintained.
+If stored in the original, unopened containers at cool (below 30 °C), but frost-free temperatures the product has a shelf life of 9 months from the date of manufacture.
+Any longer periods for the maximum storage period that may be described in the Certificate of Analysis which accompanies each shipment of the product, take preference over this suggestion in which case the time period stated in the Certificate of Analysis shall be solely authoritative.
 Iron or galvanized-iron equipment and containers are not recommended because the dispersion is slightly acidic.
 Corrosion may result in discoloration of the dispersion or its blends when further processed.
-Therefore the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resin) is recommended.
+Therefore, the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resin) is recommended.
 As polymer dispersions may tend to superficial film formation, skins or lumps may form during storage or transportation.
 Filtration is therefore recommended prior to utilization of the product.

 Preservation for Transport, Storage and further Processing